-Making dehydrated onions is a great way to take advantage of onions without all those onion tears away, and it makes the chore of chopping onions much more tolerable.
-You've got homemade onion powder if you grind these dried onion pieces.
-Boom, food storage win!
+Making dehydrated onions is a great way to take advantage of an onion glut without the tears โ and it makes the chore of chopping much more tolerable.
+Grind the dried pieces, and you've also got homemade onion powder.

 Dehydrating vegetables is a great way to preserve your garden harvest or if you found onions on sale.
 If you want to make your own vegetable powder, use a mix of dried vegetable flakes that you've preserved over time.